 Green-breasted Mangos (Anthracothorax prevostii) - Accidental / Vagrants - These hummingbirds are native to Mexico, Central America down to Costa Rica, and some Caribbean islands.
 However, juveniles especially have been venturing into the United States.
 Several young birds have been sighted in Florida.

-Adult Males: The plumage is mostly glossy bright green, more yellowish brown on its flanks (sides) and vent.
-There is a broad blue area from its throat to below the chest - which may appear black in poor light conditions.
-The outer tail feathers range in color from an orangey-red to magenta or a deep purple tipped with black.
+Adult Males: Overall glossy bright green plumage; more yellowish brown on the flanks (sides) and vent.
+Irridescent blue gorget (throat patch) that extends from the throat to below the chest - which may appear black in poor light conditions.
+Outer tail feathers range in color from deep purple tipped with black ot orangey-red to magenta.

-Females & Juvenile Males: The outer tail feathers are broadly banded in magenta and iridescent dark blue, with narrow white tips on the outer 3 to 4 tail feathers.
-The upper plumage is bronze-green.
-Below they are white with a dark central stripe that changes from black at the chin to blue-green on the throat.
+Females & Juvenile Males have a broad band of magenta and dark blue on the outer tail feathers, with narrow white tips on the outer 3 to 4 tail feathers.
+The back is bronze-green.
+Below they are white with a dark central stripe that is black on the chin and changes to blue-green on the throat.

 Some hummingbird species have been reported, but have not been adequately documented to be accepted by the State Records Committee: